 Earlier this year, Chrome for Android was updated with a new grid tab layout in place of the familiar stack or card-based tab management system that it has used for years.
 The change wasn't popular with everyone and until recently, we had a solution for how to turn off the new grid tab layout.
-But the most recent Chrome 91 update appears to have broken that permanently.
+But the Chrome 91 update permanently broke that fix.

-Google Chrome is still one of the best mobile web browsers available and most users will adjust to the new grid tab layout.
-But if you can't live with it, here are the best mobile web browsers that feature stack or card-based tab management.
+Google Chrome is still one of the best mobile web browsers available and most users will adjust to the grid tab layout.
+But if you can't live with it, here are the best alternative browsers for Android that feature stack or card-based tab management.

 - Best budget phones in 2021